apache/datafusion/docs/source/user-guide/sql/write_options.md

 );
 ```

 When running `INSERT INTO my_table ...`, the options from the `CREATE TABLE` will be respected (gzip compression, special delimiter, and header row included).
+There will be a single output file if the output path doesn't have folder format, i.e. ending with a `\`.
 Note that compression, header, and delimiter settings can also be specified within the `OPTIONS` tuple list.
 Dedicated syntax within the SQL statement always takes precedence over arbitrary option tuples, so if both are specified the `OPTIONS` setting will be ignored.
 NULL_VALUE is a CSV format specific option that determines how null values should be encoded within the CSV file.

 Finally, options can be passed when running a `COPY` command.